commercetools/k8s-charts/charts/sftp/README.md

 ## Assigning a external IP to the SFTP

-To assign a static ip to the sftp please execute
+To assign a static ip to the SFTP, please execute the following command:

 ```bash
  kubectl expose deployment <service- name> --type=LoadBalancer --name=<loadbalancer nmae -n <namespace> --load-balancer-ip='<static ip>'